Anan51/TDTbot/wit_data/zones/reach/encounters/fork_in_the_road.md

 -------------
 tdt$fork_straight

 You were born of fire.
 You march straight through the outpost, fearlessly.
-You find some gold in one of the buildings.
-(Double your current <:gold:1058304371940655185>)
+(Double your current 🔷 next combat)